 After Hartford, he took another step down, to the Connecticut State League.
 Recruited by a team in Bristol, Sockalexis was quickly stolen away by Roger Connors’ Waterbury club, where he successfully finished out the season and helped the team reach second place.

 By the next spring, it was reported that Louis Sockalexis was back in Hartford, a vagrant who frequented Front Street taverns.
-His biographer Brian McDonald says he worked in some capacity for Colt Firearms for a time.
-He moved closer and closer to home, first to Massachusetts, then to Maine, still involved with baseball as a player, an umpire, or as a coach for aspiring young Penobscot ball players.
+His biographer Brian McDonald says he worked for a time in some capacity at Colt Firearms.
+He moved closer and closer to home, first to Massachusetts, then to Maine, still involved with baseball as a player, an umpire, or as a coach and mentor for aspiring young Penobscot ball players.
 He died in 1913 on Christmas Eve while working as a logger in Maine.

 Ira Thomas, a major league catcher who started his baseball career in Hartford, would tell his favorite story about Louis Sockalexis while coaching rookies during the pre-season.
-Once, Thomas said, he watched an opposing player hit to right field where the ball was hidden by an infield shadow before sailing into the sun.
-No other player could track the ball, Thomas continued, but then Sockalexis was seen to “take a wild rush backward [and] jump frenzily into the air.”
-He came down with an English sparrow in his glove hand.
+Once, Thomas said, he watched an opposing player hit to right field.
+The ball was hidden by an infield shadow before sailing into the sun.
+No other player could track it, Thomas continued, but then Sockalexis was seen to “take a wild rush backward [and] jump frenzily into the air.”
+According to Thomas, Sox landed with an English sparrow in his glove hand.